anoorishad/react-portfolio/README.md

 ## Description

-A personal portfolio page showcasing the author's projects and contact methods to reach out as well as a resume viewer and downloader
+A personal portfolio page showcasing the author's projects and contact methods to reach out as well as a resume downloader.

 ## Deployed Link